-The Issuer will be entitled to redeem the Notes early if, as a result of a Tax Law Change (as defined in Condition 4(b)), it becomes obliged to pay additional amounts on interests from the Notes (but not principal or any other amount) pursuant to Condition 8 (Taxation) or it can no longer deduct payments in respect of the Notes for Belgian income tax purposes.
-On the occurrence of any such Tax Event (as defined in Condition 4(b)), the Issuer may at its option (but subject to certain conditions, including, in the case of Subordinated Tier 2 Notes, Condition 4(j)) redeem all, but not some only, of any relevant Series of Notes at the applicable Early Redemption Amount together with any accrued but unpaid interest up to (but excluding) the date fixed for redemption.
-See also risk factor "Specific risks relating to the Subordinated Tier 2 Notes" - "Redemption of Subordinated Tier 2 Notes" upon the occurrence of a Capital Disqualification Event, Tax Event or after 5 years" on page 39 of this Base Prospectus.
+The Issuer will be entitled to redeem the Notes early if, as a result of a Tax Law Change (as defined in Condition 4(b) (Redemption upon the occurrence of a Tax Event)), it becomes obliged to pay additional amounts on interests from the Notes (but not principal or any other amount) pursuant to Condition 8 (Taxation) or it can no longer deduct payments in respect of the Notes for Belgian income tax purposes.
+On the occurrence of any such Tax Event (as defined in Condition 4(b) (Redemption upon the occurrence of a Tax Event)), the Issuer may at its option (but subject to certain conditions, including, in the case of Subordinated Tier 2 Notes, Condition 4(j) (Conditions to Redemption and Purchase of Subordinated Tier 2 Notes)) redeem all, but not some only, of any relevant Series of Notes at the applicable Early Redemption Amount together with any accrued but unpaid interest up to (but excluding) the date fixed for redemption.
+See also risk factor "Specific risks relating to the Subordinated Tier 2 Notes" - "Redemption of Subordinated Tier 2 Notes upon the occurrence of a Capital Disqualification Event, Tax Event or after 5 years" on page 46 of this Base Prospectus.